openlibraryenvironment/platform-rs/INSTALL.md

 # Directory config

+## General info

-* supplier:
+* supplier tenant:
-    * the supplier directory entry is looked up by the supplier’s ISIL (SigelGB) and two fields are important when creating the FOLIO request:
+    * __supplier directory entry__ is looked up by the supplier’s ISIL (`SigelGB`) and two fields are important when creating the FOLIO request via NCIP `RequestItem`:
-        * FOLIO location filter -> used to ensure that the item belongs to the specified location
+        * `FOLIO location filter` -> used to ensure that the request will page items in the specified location only
-        * LMS location code -> used for the pickup location of the FOLIO request, this should be the “ILL Office” service point that does not have any physical FOLIO locations assigned.
-It’s “virtual” and it used to make sure item are put ’In transit” in the supplier’s FOLIO system
+        * `LMS location code` -> used for the pickup location in the FOLIO request.
+This should be the “ILL Office” service point that does not have any physical FOLIO locations assigned.
+It is used to ensure the requested items are always marked `In transit` in the supplier’s FOLIO system
-    * the requester directory entry is looked up by the requester’s ISIL (SigelNB) and one field is important when creating the FOLIO request:
+    * __requester directory entry__ is looked up by the requester’s ISIL (`SigelNB`) and one field is important when creating the FOLIO request via NCIP `RequestItem`:
-        * Institutional patron ID -> the barcode of the institutional user that will be used on the FOLIO request
+        * `Institutional patron ID` -> the barcode of the institutional user that will be used in the FOLIO request
-* requester:
+* requester tenant:
-    * the directory entry for the physical pick-up location on the requester side (e.g selected by by patron) is looked up by name (AusgabeOrt) and not by ISIL and one field is important to create the temporary item and request in the requester’s FOLIO system:
+    * __directory entry for the physical pick-up location__ on the requester side (as selected by patron) is looked up by name (`AusgabeOrt`) and not by ISIL and one field is important to create the temporary item and request in the requester’s FOLIO system via NCIP `AcceptItem`:
-        * LMS location code -> should be a FOLIO service point code of the actual physical pick-up location
+        * `LMS location code` -> should be a FOLIO service point code of the actual physical pick-up location

+For all directory entries, both requester institutions and supplying institutions, the Service Account (ISO18626 endpoint) should be configured to point at the local SLNP gateway.
+NOTE: once defining a default Service Account is possible, assigning them to individual entries will not be needed.

+## ZFL configuration

+We recommend that every campus in FOLIO with its own ISIL is represented as a separate _Institution_ in the directory and every pickup location is specified as a `Unit`.

+When the institution acts as a supplier, it's important that the `FOLIO location filter` and the `LMS location code` are specified (as explained above).

+When the institution acts as a requester, it's important that the `Institutional patron ID` is specified (as explained above).

+For the units representing physical pickup locations on the requester, it's important that the `LMS location code` is specified (as explained above).